aryah-rao/forecasting-voter-turnout/nlp-predicting-ideology/README.md

 ### Key Findings

-- **BERT** achieves the best performance but requires significant computational resources
+- **BERT** achieves better performance with an R² score of 0.432, but requires significant computational resources
-- **LSTM** offers a good balance between accuracy and training time
+- Ridge Regression offers decent performance (R² = 0.381) with much faster training
 - Most common misclassifications occur for moderate politicians
-- Feature importance analysis shows economic terms are strongest predictors
+- The relatively modest R² scores indicate the challenging nature of predicting political ideology from text alone

 ---